yosefk/checkedthreads/README.md

     ct_invoke(tasks, 0);
 }
 ```
+tasks[] should have {0,0} as its last element; and again, the "0" argument is the canceller.

-Again the last 0 is the canceller.
-Speaking of which - here's an example using cancelling:
+Speaking of which - here's an example of actually using cancelling:

 ```C++
 int pos_of_77 = -1;